foxie-io/ng/README.md

 ### Metadata

-Metadata allows dynamic configuration of routes, controllers, and components.
+Metadata allows dynamic configuration of routes, controllers, and features.
 It's inspired by NestJS decorators.

 **Using Metadata:**